 Aiden piped the call down to the stateroom waking Emkir, who answered the comms not quite sure what was going on?
 The confused "hello" came off almost happy, and the line cycled through several clicks before the decidedly not happy voice of Captain Kristianson came on!
 The Captain demanded Emkir report to her office ASAP, after pointedly stating the Imperial Navy had taken his "people" into custody.
 She further stated that the ship they'd arrived aboard had been placed under Naval charter as a "holding facility" for the prisoners until such time as their further status was determined.

 On the bridge, Aiden was already plotting the course back to the naval station.
-When Emkir pointed out that they were on queue, waiting for authorization to enter the refueling line, she guaranteed they wouldn't get the ship fueled before this issue had been dealt with.
-After finishing his easily calculated plot, Aiden called naval traffic control on a second comms requesting permission to make the transit back to the naval station.
-Permission was given and he made the first maneuvering burn as they began the return crossing for the second time.
+When Emkir said they'd been on queue, waiting for authorization to enter the refueling line, the Captain snarled a guarantee they wouldn't get the ship fueled before the issue was dealt with.
+Agreeing, Aiden plotted a simple track back to the naval base and called naval traffic control on a second comms.
+He requested permission to make the transit back to the naval station, but was very annoyed at Emkir for causing a delay in getting the ship refueled.
+Permission was given and Aiden made the first maneuvering burns as they began the return crossing for the second time.

-Woken up again, Emkir considered trying to contact his "people" via comms.
-But since he did not know any of them, he decided the Navy could handle them until he got there.
+Woken up again, Emkir considered trying to contact "his people" via comms.
+But since he didn't know any of them, he figured the Navy could handle them until he got there.
 Aiden handled the five-hour transit back to naval station 371, and then alerted both Emkir and Brian Imperial forces may be boarding when they arrived.
 Brian got up and planned to do his morning routine before grabbing his revolver and heading back down to engineering.
 Emkir also planned to do his morning routine and then head to the bridge.
-After Aiden docked the ship and opened the air-lock, he found the Captain, her aide and four marines in battledress!
+After Aiden docked the ship and opened the air-lock, he found the Captain and her aide waiting with four marines in battledress!

 They told Aiden to debark the ship as the Lieutenant boarded, hit the "all ship" and ordered all aboard to report to the air-lock.
 Emkir stopped what he was doing, threw clothes on and reported as did Brian, who'd grabbed his revolver.
 The Captain told the three they would be heading to her office for a "talk" as one of the marines took Brian's revolver and handed it to the Lieutenant.
 The Lieutenant left the revolver visibly in the ship's air-lock and closed the port.
 Once in her office, she ripped into Emkir for two hours before making it clear he was to go, under guard, to the R-Class merchanter and tell the Baron he must work with the ship's captain to take them out-system.